twinfoundation/framework/README.md

 - [qr](packages/qr/README.md) - Package contains classes for generating QR codes.
 - [web](packages/web/README.md) - Contains classes for use with web operations.
 - [cli-core](packages/cli-core/README.md) - Provides core classes and methods to be used when building a CLI.

+## Apps

-- [crypto-cli](packages/crypto-cli/README.md) - A command line interface for interacting with the crypto tools.
+- [crypto-cli](apps/crypto-cli/README.md) - A command line interface for interacting with the crypto packages.

 ## Contributing